freesiagaul/freesiagaul/README.md

 Hi.
 I'm Freesia.
 I don't hop on GitHub all too often, and normally just mess around on here.
-I expect I will be on here a lot more often soon.
+I expect I will be on here a lot more shortly.
-(I want to share my projects :) )